robmhoward/ExcelJsDocumentation/resources/range.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
 `anotherRange`       | Range object | Required.
-The range object or range address or range name that will be used to determine the smalest range that encompasses both the ranges.
+The range object or range address or range name that will be used to determine the smallest range that encompasses both the ranges.

 #### Returns